 After I had signed up for a 3-year contract, I started having issues.
 Every time I contacted the tech support, each person would give me conflicting information.

 My website would inexplicably be down throughout the month and I wasn’t notified.
 I had to bring the server issues to their attention.
 Their servers are older and slower than newer ones.

-What ultimately made me leave them was after spending hours trying to get help with my site, they said they couldn’t help me and I’d need to purchase a security package for $300.
+What ultimately made me leave them was after spending hours trying to get help with my site, they said they couldn’t help me and I’d need to purchase a security package for around $300.

-My site speed had tanked, I never knew if my site would be up or down, and they tried to sell me something I didn’t need rather than fixing their issue.
+My site speed had tanked, I never knew if my site would be up or down, and they tried to sell me something I didn’t need rather than fixing their server issue.